 - Senior Division: 4-H ages fourteen (14) to eighteen (18)

 14.5 Nebraska Regional Events:

 Where Regional events are held, registrations should be made through the local Extension office.
 Age eligibility will be consistent with Nebraska 4-H policy.
 Specific event rules and procedures will be located on the state 4-H web page: www.4h.unl.edu.

 Entries in State 4-H competitive events will be made through the local Extension office and/or individually online.
 Entries may be team or individual as governed by the event rules and regulations.
 The Extension Educator/Assistant is responsible for certifying the eligibility of 4-H participants from the county.

 14.6.1 Minimum requirements to hold a state contest

-If a contest does not have a minimum participation of 20 youth from at least five different counties/units and two different Extension districts, the contest will be placed on probation for a year.
+If a contest does not have a minimum participation of 20 youth from at least five different counties.
+The contest will be placed on probation for a year.
 If, during the probationary year, participant numbers do not meet or exceed the minimums above, state support of the contest will be discontinued.
 When a new contest is piloted, the pilot year will not be included in probation.

 14.6.2 State Judging and Related Contests